arunprabu/graphql-course-dec2021/grapql-express-apollo-approac3/Readme.txt

 4. Setting up SubscriptionsServer, a transport between the server and the clients

+Time Required to Complete: More than an hour.

+All the above steps with sub-steps are neatly documented here in the following link.
 Continue with the steps by refering a bigger multi page tutorial here https://www.apollographql.com/docs/graphql-subscriptions/